JacobKouv18/hello-world/README.md

 # hello-world
 Hello!
 Im Jacob Kouvarakis, a junior at UTC.
-I like video games, reading, and watching Youtube.
+I like video games, reading, and watching Youtube..